redscaresu/payment-gateway-challenge-go/README.md

 #### Handlers Test approach

-For the tests I pretty much left the Get method as it was and tested the main paths.
+For the tests I pretty much left the GET method as it was and tested the main paths.
-However for the POST tests I did not reuse the t.Run() style I find the t.Run() a bit hard to read and I have found issues with maintainability once you start trying to manage state against lots of tests so for this reason each test has its own state separate from one another.
+However for the POST tests I did not reuse the t.Run() style.
+I find the t.Run() a bit hard to read and I have found issues with maintainability once you start trying to manage state against lots of tests.
+So for this reason each test has its own state separate from one another.

 For the integration with the domain I inject the payments service, this is so that I can mock exactly the output I want from the payments service into the handler.